 On-Page SEO Optimization on Shopify Website

-Improving on-page SEO for Shopify is a must-have step for optimizing your store for search engines.
-You can achieve the most basic level of optimization through simple on-page elements.
+Improving on-page SEO is a must-have step for optimizing your Shopify store in search engines.
+You can achieve the most basic level of Shopify SEO optimization through simple on-page elements.
 For instance, a properly optimized title and product descriptions that utilize relevant keywords, which we’ll describe below in detail.
 Following these steps will lead to a higher number of visitors and enhance usability and user experience as well.

 In SEO, you’ll hear a lot about keywords.
 Keywords are terms that people use when they search online (like “how to plant tomatoes”).
 They can be single words or short phrases.
 When someone searches on Google, one of their main goals is to find exactly what they’re looking for.
 What does it mean for you?
 Having an exact match of a keyword phrase in your business title, meta description, and content can help boost your visibility.